tbelpaeme/HRI2022-EU-meet-up/index.md

 Information on registration fees is not available yet.
 We expect the registration fee to fall between 100 and 200 EUR.

+The early registration deadline is set on 15 February 2022.
+While late registrations will still be possible, we encourage participants to register before then, not only to benefit from a reduced fee but also to allow the organisers to plan the event.

 ## Registration

 Registration is not yet open.